Celebrate Cinco de Mayo the Gin Way

 Americans have taken to this day with aplomb, with thousands drinking, dancing and feasting into the night at parties that celebrate Mexican culture, music and cuisine.

-There are even celebrations here in London, and as we’re never ones to shy away from a party, we’ve conjured up three gin cocktails that’ll see you through the day.
+There are now even celebrations all. around the world, and as we’re never ones to shy away from a party, we’ve conjured up three gin cocktails that’ll see you through the day.

 Feliz Cinco de Mayo!

 The Gin Daisy was a regular fixture in pre-Prohibition era bars, and as tourism / commerce / cocktails started to spread towards Mexico, it’s plausible to think that so too did the drink.
 Margarita, in fact, is the Spanish word for daisy, hinting further that this punchy little gin drink could well be the predecessor to its salt-rimmed tequila cousin… We like to think so anyway!
 We’ve adapted the classic Daisy recipe to make a Cinco de Mayo hybrid here.